-In another example of an actual reported practice, a document produced in 2011 by another Florida property appraiser contains the following description of how his office applies across-the-board, eighth criterion adjustments in all three approaches to just valuation of all real property, without regard to whether the property was sold.
+In another example of an actual reported practice, a document produced in 2011 by the Palm Beach County property appraiser contains the following description of how that office applies across-the-board, cost of sale deductions in all three approaches to just valuation of all real property, without regard to whether the property was sold.

-"In the Office of the...County Property Appraiser, all recorded sales of real property are reduced by 15% to reflect the seller's typical "costs of sale."
+"In the Office of the Palm Beach County Property Appraiser, all recorded sales of real property are reduced by 15% to reflect the seller's typical "costs of sale."
 Thus, only 85% of the recorded sales price is recognized by the Property Appraiser.
 This adjusted sales prices (reflecting the seller's "net proceeds") are then entered into the Property Appraiser's Computer Assisted Mass Appraisal (CAMA) program, along with other data pertaining to the remaining seven statutory criteria enumerated in section 193.011, Florida Statutes.
 From this mass compilation of data involving thousands of entries, the Property Appraiser's computer system generates a market value assessment for the particular kind of property.
 This is how value indications of real property are developed.
 The CAMA system, therefore, determines a real property assessment which is based upon the consideration and use, where appropriate, of all eight factors and complies with the requirements of §193.011."